scouten/ericscouten.travel/content/2023/01-08-woodard-bay/index.md

 bounds = {sw = [47.124, -122.853], ne = [47.144, -122.833]}
 cover = "es-4468-019"
 cover_cdn_key = "img/v1/2023/01/es-4468-019"
+cover_alt = "A weathered, derelict wooden pier and railroad trestle extends into calm gray water under a heavy overcast sky, with an evergreen-forested shoreline receding into misty haze on the left."
 +++

 Lisa and I went for a hike in [Woodard Bay Conservation Area](https://www.dnr.wa.gov/WoodardBay) recently.